ballerina-platform/ballerina-dev-website/contribution-guide.md

 # The Ballerina Contribution Guide

 Ballerina is an open source programming language and platform for cloud-era application programmers to easily write software.
-It is an open-source project under the Apache license, which is owned by the Ballerina community.
+It is licensed under the Apache license and is nurtured by all the contributors of the Ballerina community.

 We appreciate your help!